Welcome to Deva Europe!

 Building on the success of other, previous projects – preparatory schools for poor children and ashrams for leprosy victims – Deva-Europe and DISCC (“Deva International Society for Child Care”) henceforth are focusing their efforts on helping mentally handicapped children.
 At the same time, they continue to maintain the Annapurna Center for Young Women in an Indian village near Varanasi.

-Dr Tulsi created the first center for mentally handicapped children in Uttar Pradesh, the state where Varanasi is located, in 1988.
-Deva-Europe has supported his work since 2000.
+Dr Tulsi, clinical psychologist and psychotherapist, created the first center for mentally handicapped children in Uttar Pradesh, the state where Varanasi is located, in 1988.
+In 1991, he founded the D.I.S.C.C.
+(Deva International Society for Child Care) of which he is founding president.
+This foundation has been recognized by the Indian government and is approved under the Foreign Contribution Registration Act, allowing it to receive funds from abroad.
+Deva-Europe has supported the DISCC since 2000.
 Today, educators and their families still need our help to survive and carry on their mission of bringing dignified lives to mentally handicapped children.

 A center of reference for the mentally challenged in India:

 Since 2016, the Center has received government support for two programs.
 The Deva Center is the only one certified for specialized educators in this domain.